kubeflow/pipelines/samples/contrib/pytorch-samples/cluster_build.md

 # Running From Kubeflow Jupyter Notebook

-This covers instructions on building the Bert and Cifar10 building and running a pipeline from the Jupyter notebook in Kubeflow Notbook server.
+This covers instructions on building the Bert and Cifar10 building and running a pipeline from the Jupyter notebook in Kubeflow Notebook server.

 ## Prerequisites